-So who is the current oldest-living person?
-That would be Violet Mosses Brown, who was born in Jamaica in March 1900.
-She told the Jamaica Observer that she enjoys fish, mutton, cow feet, and locally grown produce like mangoes, oranges, sweet potatoes, and breadfruit.
-She also doesn’t drink, telling another Jamaican paper that she avoids “rum and dem tings.”
+Violet Mosses Brown was born in Jamaica in March 1900 and passed away in September 2017 at 117 years old.
+She told the Jamaica Observer that she enjoyed fish, mutton, cow feet, and locally grown produce like mangoes, oranges, sweet potatoes, and breadfruit.
+She also didn’t drink, telling another Jamaican paper that she avoided “rum and dem tings.”

-113-year-old Polish-born Yisrael Kristal is the oldest-living man on earth as well as the oldest-living Holocaust survivor.
-His daughter told The New York Times that he eats to live instead of lives to eat, and that “he enjoys daily helpings of pickled herring and, as a younger man in his 80s, had a taste for wine and beer.”
+Polish-born Yisrael Kristal used to be the oldest living man on earth as well as the oldest living Holocaust survivor before his death in 2016 at age 113.
+His daughter told The New York Times during his life that he ate to live instead of living to eat, and that “he enjoys daily helpings of pickled herring and, as a younger man in his 80s, had a taste for wine and beer.”

 Lessie Brown, 113, is currently the oldest person in the United States.
 Her secret?
 According to her 88-year-old daughter Bernie Wilson, it’s sweet potatoes.
 Brown ate a sweet potato (often referred to as a yam) every single day until she was 110 years old, only changing her diet in her extreme old age.